 Alabama ReadyOp is seeking recently retired, part-time health professionals and medical students, related professionals and lay people to sign up.
 We are also seeking healthcare providers whose offices are closed due to COVID-19 and can offer assistance at this time.
 GOVS will distribute alerts submitted by ADPH to volunteers based on the severity level through several communications channels.
 Volunteers can sign up to receive the alerts by visiting Alabama ReadyOp.

-Donated blood has decreased dramatically.
+DONATE BLOOD: Donated blood has decreased dramatically.
 Healthy, eligible donors are urged to come out and give to ensure there’s lifesaving blood on the shelves for those who need it most.
-Visit the American Red Cross to learn more and where to donate: https://www.redcrossblood.org/give.html/find-drive or LifeSouth Community Blood Centers at https://www.lifesouth.org/.
+To learn more and where to donate, visit the American Red Cross at https://www.redcrossblood.org/give.html/find-drive or LifeSouth Community Blood Centers at https://www.lifesouth.org/.

 AGING NETWORK: Due to suspension of group services and increased one-on-one in -home services provided by the Aging Network, more volunteers are needed.
 No experience is necessary to volunteer.
 To volunteer, contact your Local Area Agency on Aging at 1-800-AGELINE (1-800-243-5463).

-FOOD BANKS: The need for food banks and food pantries during this national emergency is anticipated to grow with reduced and/or disappearing paychecks and children no longer getting their regular school meals because of the school closures.
+The need for food banks and food pantries during the pandemic has grown because of reduced and/or disappearing paychecks and children no longer getting their regular school meals because of unexpected school schedule changes.
 Many people who have never needed these services before will now find themselves needing food assistance for the first time.

 Community Food Bank of Central Alabama: The safety of our staff, volunteers, and community remains our highest priority.
 We are taking extra precautions, including increased cleaning and sanitizing of our facility.
-At this time, volunteer sessions in our warehouse are cancelled through the end of the month.
-Keep an eye out HERE for opportunities to help with Mobile Pantry distributions.
-Please email for more information.
+Please email firstname.lastname@example.org for more information.

 East Alabama Food Bank: Volunteer opportunities include repacking bulk foods in the warehouse, packing boxes for our programs, office tasks, sorting product, stocking shelves, etc. To volunteer, sign up at: https://foodbankofeastalabama.com/donate/volunteer/.
 Email email@example.com for more information.
-Crisis Needs: Donations of food and funds are also needed.

 Friendship Mission, Inc.: Offers emergency shelter for men, women, and women with dependent children in two separate physical locations in Montgomery and also a public soup kitchen (co-located at the men’s shelter) for those who do not live in the shelter but are in need of free meals.
 All volunteer-led activities are on hold until further notice.
 Soup Kitchen guests receive meals-to-go.
-Call 334 356 6412 or email: for more information.
-Crisis Needs: Financial Donations - Carry out containers for meals to go - Foil sheets - Sanitation/disinfecting supplies.
+Call 334 356 6412 or email: firstname.lastname@example.org for more information.

 Donated supplies will be distributed to organizations across the state who are addressing pressing needs throughout Alabama.